graalvm/workshops/native-image/containerisation/index.md

 The application has two classes:

-* `com.example.demo.DemoApplication` : Our main Spring Boot class, that also defines our HTTP endpoint, `/jibber`
+* `com.example.demo.DemoApplication` : The main Spring Boot class, that also defines the HTTP endpoint, `/jibber`
 * `com.example.demo.Jabberwocky` : A utility class that implements the logic of the application

 So, what does the application do?
 If you call the endpoint `/jibber`, it will return some nonsense verse generated